 - Excellence – Striving to deliver excellent environmental, social and economic outcomes

 Council's conditions of employment are governed by various industrial instruments, including Certified Agreements (Officers and Field Staff), in-house Policy and Procedure documents, and the Queensland Local Government Industry Award - State 2017.

-Council's Employee Code of Conduct is an important document and outlines the set of standards and behaviours that guide the way in which local government employees approach their work.
+Council's Employee Code of Conduct (PDF) is an important document and outlines the set of standards and behaviours that guide the way in which local government employees approach their work.
 This document forms part of the employment contract for any new employee.

 Labour Hire Agencies

-If there are no advertised roles in Council that match your skills and experience, you can register with a labour hire agency.
+If there are no advertised roles in Council that match your skills and experience, you can register with a labour-hire agency.
 Council regularly accessed CTC Employment Services for temporary placements in a cross-section of work areas.